taylorandi/startup/README.md

 I now process and send my data to the database.
 Data is now stored in the MongoDb.
 Database is utilized to remove the highest order number when a quote is requested to increment the new order request by one, which will be noted in the process.html folder.
+I want able to figure out how to push the file so I opted to do what I could with my database, it works and does take and send values, I am not pushing user information onto the database until I figure out encription for security purposes.